 Although we consider loans to owners to be past due if we do not receive payment within 30 days of the due date, we suspend accrual of interest only on those loans that are over 90 days past due.
-We consider loans over 150 days past due to be in default and fully reserve such amounts.
+For Legacy-MVW vacation ownership notes receivable, we consider loans over 150 days past due to be in default and fully reserve such amounts.
+For Legacy-ILG vacation ownership notes receivable we consider loans over 120 days past due to be in default and fully reserve such amounts.
 We apply payments we receive for vacation ownership notes receivable on non-accrual status first to interest, then to principal and any remainder to fees.
 We resume accruing interest when vacation ownership notes receivable are less than 90 days past due.
 We do not accept payments for vacation ownership notes receivable during the foreclosure process unless the amount is sufficient to pay all past due principal, interest, fees and penalties owed and fully reinstate the note.
-We write off vacation ownership notes receivable against the reserve once we receive title to the vacation ownership products through the foreclosure or deed-in-lieu process or, in Asia Pacific or Europe, when revocation is complete.
-For both Legacy-MVW non-securitized and securitized vacation ownership notes receivable, we estimated average remaining default rates of 7.04 percent and 7.01 percent as of December 31, 2019 and December 31, 2018, respectively.
-A 0.5 percentage point increase in the estimated default rate would have resulted in an increase in the related vacation ownership notes receivable reserve of \$8 million and \$7 million as of December 31, 2019 and December 31, 2018, respectively.
+We write off vacation ownership notes receivable against the reserve once we receive title to the vacation ownership products through the foreclosure or deed-in-lieu process or, in certain circumstances, when revocation is complete.